Youth Religious Education

 Classes for Kindergarten through Sixth Grade are held on Wednesday evenings - 6:25 - 7:35 PM.
 This includes students who are preparing for the sacraments of Reconciliation and the Eucharist.
 While we realize this may pose as an inconvenience for some families due to student extracurricular activities, we have found this schedule works very well for most of the St. Monica families.
 You, as parents, have to consider what activities are best for your child.

-We are forming a new program for our 7th and 8th graders – it is called EDGE, similar to Life Teen.
+We have a Middle School Youth Ministry for our 7th and 8th graders – it is called EDGE, similar to Life Teen.
 Edge will be held on Wednesdays from 6:15 – 7:45 PM.

 We strive to provide the best religious education for our family of Santa Monica.
 With the support of our parents, this can be achieved.
 Children learn by example and its attitude toward the program will reflect on what your child exits the program.
 You are invited to visit the class of your child at any time.
 The only thing that I ask is that you come to the office and advise me before going to the classrooms.